Evidence of dynamical dark energy in a non-flat universe: current and future observations: Summary and Conclusions

 Quite interestingly, the inclusion of GWSS to both SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB significantly affects most of the cosmological parameters.
 The whisker graphs in Figs. \ref{fig:OMEGAK}, \ref{fig:w0}, \ref{fig:w1}, \ref{fig:w2} further strengthen the effects of GWSS on the key cosmological parameters.
 We notice that the evidence for a non-flat universe is pronounced for both SN+BAO+BBN+$H(z)$+GW and SN+BAO+BBN+$H(z)$+CMB+GW.
-This indication is promising for cosmological data analysis in presence of the GWSS luminosity distance measurements and this further puts a question mark on the removal of the curvature term from the cosmological model analysis.
-In addition, for both PADE-I and PADE-II, concerning the nature of $w_1$ and $w_2$, we find them to be non-zero at more than 99\% CL, that means, they strongly indicate for a dynamical DE equation of state.
-While for SPADE-I, we notice that for SN+BAO+BBN+$H(z)$+GW we do not find any strong evidence of $w_2 \neq 0$ but for the SN+BAO+BBN+$H(z)$+CMB+GW dataset, a mild indication for $w_2 \neq 0$ is observed.
+This indication is promising for the cosmological data analysis in presence of the GWSS luminosity distance measurements and this suggests that the future cosmological probes could be very promising to offer new results on the curvature of our universe.
+In addition, for both PADE-I and PADE-II, concerning the nature of $w_1$ and $w_2$, we find them to be non-zero at more than 99\% CL, that means that they strongly indicate for a dynamical DE equation of state.
+While for SPADE-I, we notice that for SN+BAO+BBN+$H(z)$+GW, no strong evidence of $w_2 \neq 0$ is found, but for SN+BAO+BBN+$H(z)$+CMB+GW dataset, a mild indication for $w_2 \neq 0$ is observed.

-Finally we assessed the ability of the PADE parametrizations in terms of their fitness with the current observational data by performing three well known information criteria, namely, AIC, BIC, DIC (see Table~\ref{tab:IC}).
+Finally, we assessed the ability of the PADE parametrizations in terms of their fitness with the current observational data by performing three well known information criteria, namely, AIC, BIC, DIC (see Table~\ref{tab:IC}).
 We find that for all the information criteria, the non-flat $\Lambda$CDM model remains the best choice compared to all the PADE parametrizations in a nonflat universe.
-Precisely, we find that BIC does not support any of the PADE parametrizations for both the combined datasets.
+Precisely, we find that BIC does not support any of the PADE parametrizations for {\bf any} datasets.
 In terms of AIC, even though SPADE-I has a considerable support for SN+BAO+BBN+$H(z)$, but this support goes away when CMB data are included to SN+BAO+BBN+$H(z)$.
 However, interestingly, DIC shows considerable support towards all the PADE parametrizations for both SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB.
 The support coming from DIC is stimulating for two reasons: DIC uses the whole sample space in contrast with AIC and BIC which use only the best fit likelihood and DIC penalizes those parameters which contribute to the fit in an actual way unlike AIC and BIC penalizing all the involved parameters.